19 Intern Team Building Activities for New Recruits

 When you’re welcoming new interns into your organization, one of the most important things is ensuring they’re comfortable, confident, and able to contribute to the success of your organization—and intern team building activities are a great way to do that.

-It’s completely natural for interns to feel that way, and this illustrates why intern team building activities are such a pivotal exercise when welcoming new recruits into their work placements.
+It’s completely natural for interns to feel that way, and this illustrates why intern team building activities are such a pivotal exercise when welcoming new recruits into their work placements (especially when hiring indirectly through local or international recruiters).

 And the investment into doing so is especially worthwhile when you consider that: